-Gregory MacCordy, 63, serves as the Company's Chief Compliance Officer and is a Director at ACA Group ("ACA").
+Gregory MacCordy, 64, has served as the Company's Chief Compliance Officer since February 2023 and is a Director at ACA Group ("ACA").
 Mr. MacCordy is an experienced compliance, risk and subject matter expert with over 30 years of regulatory and financial services experience.
 He serves as chief compliance officer or chief risk officer for SEC registered investment advisers and investment companies such as business development companies and interval funds.
 Prior to ACA, Mr. MacCordy worked at the U.S. Securities & Exchange Commission where he was an Industry Expert and Specialized Compliance Examiner in the Asset Management Unit (Enforcement Division) conducting enforcement investigations of investment companies, investment advisers, and mutual funds in the areas of business development companies, CLOs, private equity, hedge funds, real estate and fixed income trading.
 Mr. MacCordy also spent 18 years at The Teachers Insurance and Annuity Association of America-College Retired Equity Fund (TIAA) beginning as a securities analyst and ultimately becoming a Managing Director.
 During his time at TIAA, he was responsible for investment decisions, credit research, valuation and stress testing, regulatory filings, and the development of risk and compliance program policies and procedures.
 Mr. MacCordy holds a Bachelor of Science and Business Administration in Accounting from University of Missouri and a MBA in Finance from New York University Stern School of Business.

-Elizabeth Murray, 45, serves as the Company's Chief Operating Officer and Chief Accounting Officer and also serves as the Principal Accounting Officer of BCIC and BPCC.
-She also serves as the Treasurer for PEOC.
-Ms. Murray previously was the Director of External Reporting for the Company and previously served as the Vice President of Financial Reporting at Triangle Capital Corporation prior to the externalization of the investment management of the Company to Barings LLC.
-Prior to joining Triangle Capital Corporation in 2012, she worked in Financial Planning and Analysis for RBC Bank, the U.S. retail banking division for Royal Bank of Canada.
-Prior to RBC Bank, Ms. Murray spent seven years at Progress Energy, Inc. and held various positions in finance, accounting and tax, most recently in Strategy and Financial Planning.
-Ms. Murray began her career as a Tax Consultant with
+Elizabeth Murray, 46, has served as the Company's Chief Operating Officer since May 2023 and as its Chief Financial Officer since April 2023.
+Ms. Murray also serves as the Chief Operating Officer and Chief Financial Officer of BCIC and BPCC.
+Ms. Murray also serves as the Treasurer for PEOC.
+Ms. Murray is also a board member for Rocade LLC, a specialty finance company focused on litigation finance.
+Ms. Murray previously was the Chief Accounting Officer for the Company, BCIC, and BPCC and previously served as the Vice President of Financial Reporting at Triangle Capital Corporation prior to the externalization of the investment management of the Company to Barings LLC.
+Prior to joining Triangle Capital Corporation in 2012, Ms. Murray worked in Financial Planning and Analysis for RBC Bank, the U.S. retail banking division for Royal Bank of Canada.
+Prior to RBC Bank, Ms. Murray began her career as a Tax Consultant with PricewaterhouseCoopers.

-PricewaterhouseCoopers.
 Ms. Murray is a graduate of North Carolina State University where she obtained a B.S. degree in Accounting and a Master of Accounting degree.
-She is also a North Carolina Certified Public Accountant.
+She is also a North Carolina Certified Public Accountal.

-Alexandra Pacini, 30, is the Company's Secretary and a Director at Barings LLC.
+Alexandra Pacini, 31, is the Company's Secretary and a Director at Barings LLC.
 Ms. Pacini also serves as the Secretary of BCIC, BPCC, Barings Global Short Duration High Yield Fund, PEOC, Barings Corporate Investors and Barings Participation Investors

-Ashlee Steinnerd, 41, is the Company's Chief Legal Officer and the Head of Regulatory at Barings LLC.
+Ashlee Steinnerd, 42, has served as the Company's Chief Legal Officer since February 2023 and is the Head of Regulatory at Barings LLC.
 Ms. Steinnerd also serves as Chief Legal Officer of BCIC, BPCC, Barings Global Short Duration High Yield Fund, Barings Corporate Investors, PEOC, and Barings Participation Investors.
 Ms. Steinnerd has been a member of the Barings LLC legal team since 2019, advising Barings LLC on a variety of regulatory issues.
 Prior to joining Barings LLC, Ms. Steinnerd was Senior Counsel in the Securities and Exchange Commission's Office of the Investor Advocate.
 Ms. Steinnerd held several roles during her tenure at the Securities and Exchange Commission between 2011 and 2019.
 Ms. Steinnerd holds a B.S. in Applied International Finance and Applied International Economics from the American University of Paris, France and a J.D. from Rutgers School of Law.